Teeth in a Day

 Am I a candidate for Teeth in a Day?

-There are few limitations on these procedures with Dr. Konig.
+There are a few limitations to these procedures with Dr. Konig.
 Ideally, the patient should be missing all or the majority of his or her teeth.
 Age is not a factor.

 What are the benefits of Teeth in a Day?